A new tree running spot close to the Kanto region | Locals ski to their heart's content at Yuzawa Nakazato

 The case of snowboarder Kazuma Seta

-"Nakazato isn't particularly high in altitude, but because it's in the mountains of Yuzawa, it gets a lot of snow, and the snow is light.
+"Nakazato isn't at a particularly high altitude, but because it's located in the mountains of Yuzawa, it gets a good amount of snow,

-Its greatest appeal is the large number of steep, ungroomed slopes.
-When it snows heavily, snowboarders have a hard time picking up speed on gentle slopes, but Yuzawa Nakazato is fun because you can pick up speed.
-The Giant Course is my favorite because it's the longest of all the ungroomed slopes.
-I love speeding down this slope first thing in the morning (laughs).
-The left side of the Dynamic Course has a nice topography, so you can have fun jumping and sliding as you ski.
-I also think the upper part of the Challenge Run feels the steepest, and it's fantastic when it snows.
-If you pick up speed from the access path to the Challenge Run, you can jump in."
+and the snow is light.
+Its biggest appeal is the abundance of ungroomed, steep slopes.
+When there's heavy snowfall, gentle slopes make it difficult for snowboarders to pick up speed, but Yuzawa Nakazato is great because you can really go fast.
+The Giant Course is the longest of the ungroomed slopes, so it's my favorite.
+I love to blast down this slope first thing in the morning (laughs).
+The left side of the Dynamic Course has great terrain, so you can have fun jumping and sliding while you're sliding.
+Also, I think the upper part of the Challenge Burn feels like it has the steepest slope, but it's fantastic when it snows.
+If you pick up speed from the access course to the Challenge Burn, you can even jump in."

 "The flow of the day starts with skiing down the Dynamic, Giant and Challenge slopes on the right side as seen from the base of the mountain.
 At Nakazato, they don't open all the runs at once when the ski resort opens, so that only the first people there in the morning get a chance to enjoy the powder.
 Instead, they open the runs one by one from the right side of the slope.
 This means you can enjoy the powder at your own pace, without worry."